 Marianne O'Kane Boal

 Marianne O’Kane Boal is a well-known curator and writer on art and architecture.
-She has written extensively on these subjects over the past 20 years.
+She has written extensively on these subjects over the past 25 years.
 She writes for the Irish Arts Review, Circa, Perspective, Living Design, Visual Artists Newsletter and Architecture Ireland.
 She served as a Director on the board of the Context Galleries, Derry for seven years and has been on the Editorial Committee of Perspective since 2003.
 She is former Visual Arts Officer for the Arts Council of Northern Ireland and has worked for the Office of Public Works in Dublin.
-O’Kane Boal is currently working as a postgraduate researcher at IT Sligo on her PhD in Social Research.
+She regularly delivers webinars for Visual Artists Ireland as part of the professional development programme.
+O’Kane Boal is currently working as a postgraduate researcher at Atlantic Technological University Sligo on her PhD in Social Research.
 She is a member of AICA (International Association of Art Critics) and Expert Advisor on Art for the Ministerial Advisory Group on Architecture and the Built Environment.

 Dr James O’Neill is the Managing Director of Corvus, a consultancy he founded in 2001 specialising in environmental planning issues throughout the UK & Ireland.
 In 2012, he was elected by invitation as an Eminent Member and Fellow of the Royal Institution of Chartered Surveyors.
 James is accepted by Natural England, NIEA, SNH and the NPWS as a qualified expert on a range of environmental matters.
 He regularly provides EIA and HRA review services for major projects and is recognised for his expert witness and public inquiry skills.

 Richard is co-founder and director of Studio Partington, a multi-disciplinary practice working in housing, urbanism and regeneration.
 Richard has expertise in low-energy design through research projects, urban planning and architecture.